 “Belonging, Being and Becoming”

-At Evolve we follow the Early Years Learning Framework and My Time Our Place.
+At Evolve we follow the Early Years Learning Framework.
 The concept of: “Belonging, Being and Becoming” communicates the five learning outcomes.

 - Children have a strong sense of identity.

 - Children are connected and contribute to their world.

 - Children have a strong sense of wellbeing.

 - Children are confident and involved learners.